fluent/fluentd-website/content/guides/recipes/docker-logging.md

 The Fluentd logging driver support more options through the _--log-opt_ Docker command line argument:

 - fluentd-address
+- tag
-- fluentd-tag
+- fluentd-sub-second-precision

+There are popular options.
+See full list in [the official document](https://docs.docker.com/config/containers/logging/fluentd/).

 #### fluentd-address

 Specify an optional address for Fluentd, it allows to set the host and TCP port, e.g:

 ```
-$ docker run --log-driver=fluentd --log-opt fluentd-address=192.168.2.4:24225 ubuntu echo "..."
+$ docker run --log-driver=fluentd --log-opt fluentd-address=192.168.2.4:24225 ubuntu echo '...'
 ```

-#### fluentd-tag
+#### tag

 Tags are a major requirement on Fluentd, they allows to identify the incoming data and take routing decisions.
-By default the Fluentd logging driver uses the container\_id as a tag (64 character ID), you can change it value with the _fluentd-tag_ option as follows:
+By default the Fluentd logging driver uses the container\_id as a tag (12 character ID), you can change it value with the _fluentd-tag_ option as follows:

 ```
-$ docker run --log-driver=fluentd --log-opt fluentd-tag=docker.my_new_tag ubuntu echo "..."
+$ docker run --log-driver=fluentd --log-opt tag=docker.my_new_tag ubuntu echo "..."
 ```

 Additionally this option allows to specify some internal variables: {{.ID}}, {{.FullID}} or {{.Name}}. e.g:

 ```
-$ docker run --log-driver=fluentd --log-opt fluentd-tag=docker.{{.ID}} ubuntu echo "..."
+$ docker run --log-driver=fluentd --log-opt tag=docker.{{.ID}} ubuntu echo "..."
 ```

+#### fluentd-sub-second-precision

+Generates event logs in nanosecond resolution for fluentd v1.
+The default is `false`.

 ## Production Environments